Toeplitz Operators Defined between K\"othe Spaces: Preliminaries

 for each $x\in E$ and which define the topology.
 Every Fr\'echet space admits a grading.
 A graded Fr\'echet space is Fr\'echet space with a choice of grading.
 For more information, see \cite{H}.
-In this paper, unless stated otherwise, we will study with the graded Fr\'echet spaces.
+In this paper, unless stated otherwise, we will assume that all Fr\'echet spaces are graded Fr\'echet spaces.

 A pair of graded Fr\'echet spaces $(E,F)$ is called tame provided that there exists an increasing function $\sigma:\mathbb{N}\to \mathbb{N}$, such that for every continuous linear operator T from $E$ to $F$, there exists an $N$ and $C>0$ such that A Fr\'echet space $E$ is called tame if $(E,E)$ is tame.
 Tameness gives us a kind of control on the continuity of the operators.
 In \cite{DV}, Dubinsky and Vogt used this notion to find a basis in complemented subspaces of some infinite type power series spaces.
-We refer to \cite{A} and \cite{P} for other studies about tameness.
+We refer to \cite{A} and \cite{P} for the other studies about tameness.

 In this paper, instead of all operators defined on a Fr\'echet space, we will restrict ourselves to a subfamily of operators.
 With this aim, we will give the following definition.